AI @ Union Pacific

 2024 Q3

-Union Pacific's CIO Katie Sanders emphasized scaling AI and machine learning thoughtfully to improve asset management and operational decision-making.
+CIO Katie Sanders leads innovative digital playbook, scaling AI and machine learning to enhance asset management and operational decisions.

 2024 Q2